 Travel for work

 Do you have employees who travel for work, or do you travel for work often?
 If so, you may know the ins-and-outs.
 Here are some considerations for business travel that you can pass along to those employees who hit the road regularly.
 Click here for safe driving tips.

 Get in the fast lane:

-If you travel for work often, there are several ways to speed up the airport security process.
+If you travel for work frequently, there are several ways to speed up the airport security process.
 One option is TSA Pre-check, a program that allows you to go through security without the hassle of taking off your shoes, removing electronics, etc. To enroll, all you have to do is pass the screening process and pay a small fee.
 Many airlines these days also allow you to check in online and get a boarding pass right on your smartphone, saving you from having to wait in line twice.
 Finally, consider the airport security process and be sure to dress and pack your carry on in a way that makes things go more smoothly: allowing easy access to IDs, wearing slip-on shoes and such.

 Enjoy creature comforts:

 Traveling can be anxiety-making, even for the pros.
 Instead of relying on sleeping pills or making yourself feel worse (ultimately) by drinking alcohol while you travel, bring along a few things that will truly help you to de-stress.
-Have some essential oils, a decent pillow, or maybe just your headphones and some great podcasts available whatever works best to help you chill out when you’re feeling less than serene.
+Have some essential oils, a decent pillow, or maybe just your headphones and some great podcasts available, whatever works best to help you chill out when you’re feeling less than serene.

 Pack a lunch:

 Airport food is way overpriced ($15 for a bag of pistachios, anyone?) and often unhealthy.
 Maybe you’ll find something decent along the way; but maybe you won’t.
-Prepare for either scenario by packing some nuts, string cheese, maybe even a sandwich, so that you won’t get too hungry or grumpy en route.
+Prepare for either scenario by packing some nuts, string cheese, potentially even a sandwich, so that you won’t get too hungry or grumpy en route.

 Expect the unexpected: